lisareichelson/lisareichelson/README.md

 - 👋 Hi, I’m @lisareichelson
-- 👀 I’m interested in education & programming
+- 👀 I’m interested in programming & education accessibility
-- 🌱 I’m currently learning Matlab
+- 🌱 I’m currently learning JavaScript and SQL

 <!---
 lisareichelson/lisareichelson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.